Dave Hancock: Political career

-Stelmach and Redford ministries

-When Ed Stelmach won the leadership and subsequently became Premier in December 2006, he promoted Hancock to the health portfolio.
-As health minister, he presided over funding increases for the Alberta Bone and Joint Health Institute, enhanced access to cardiac, cancer care through process improvements, an increase of primary care networks to 8 across the province, initiated several health prevention measures: including a wellness fund for healthy communities, expansion of metabolic screening, and a new colorectal cancer screening program.

-Stelmach appointed Hancock Minister of Education following the provincial election in March 2008.
-He has approved funding increases to accredited private schools, and announced plans to build 18 new schools in Edmonton and Calgary.

-On December 6, 2013, Hancock was appointed as Deputy Premier, Minister of Innovation and Advanced Education and was the Minister of Human Services and Government House Leader under the Redford government.

 Premier of Alberta

 Following the announcement of Alison Redford's resignation as both leader of the Progressive Conservative Party and premier, he was named interim party leader by the Progressive Conservative caucus on March 20, 2014, and, with such confidence from the majority of the legislature, was appointed as Premier of Alberta.
 Hancock was sworn in at Government House on March 23, 2014.

 Hancock was succeeded as Premier and PC party leader by Jim Prentice on September 15, 2014.
-Hancock also retired from the legislature on the same day.
+He also retired from the legislature on the same day.
 He is the shortest serving premier in the province's history.
 Hancock's official portrait as Premier was unveiled on February 13, 2017.
 Hancock joked at the ceremony saying that his premiership was "the best summer job that I’ve ever had", and that he expected his portrait to be "one the size of a postage stamp" based on the short length of his administration.
 Other politicians in attendance paid tribute to Hancock's long hours in the legislature to pass legislation, and his lengthy tenure in government holding eight cabinet portfolios.

 Personal life

-Hancock lives in Edmonton with his wife Janet, who is a principal at Lillian Osborne High School in Edmonton.
+Hancock lives in Edmonton with his wife Janet, who was the principal at Lillian Osborne High School in Edmonton until 2018.
 He has three children.